Gabriel-Spinola/Treino-Olimpiadas-Flutter/lib/doc/UI.md

     setState(() => AppRoutes.selectedIndex = index);

-    // Pop the current pop route
+    // Pop the current route
     Navigator.of(context).pop(AppRoutes.routes);

     // Push the new selected route